jmcamposdev/Java-Book-Exercises/Unit07/src/unit07/README.md

 <a name="hora"></a>
 ## Hora (Act 6)
-In this package the class `Hora` is created with these attributes:
+In this package the `Hora` class will manage the hour, minutes and seconds, and you could increment a second if is necessary will increment or reset the minutes or hours.
 - Hour
 - Minutes
 - Seconds